mercurius-js/cache/README.md

       }
     ```

-TODO move example to mercurius workspace

-See [https://github.com/simone-sanfratello/mercurius-cache-example](https://github.com/simone-sanfratello/mercurius-cache-example) for a complete complex use case.
+See [https://github.com/mercurius-js/mercurius-cache-example](https://github.com/mercurius-js/mercurius-cache-example) for a complete complex use case.

 - **policy**